 If you’re not covered through your employer, or not eligible for financial assistance through a state-funded program, you will likely have to buy an individual or family health insurance plan through a private health insurance provider, such as Independence Blue Cross.

 Start by finding out which private health insurance carriers are available in your area.
-Independence Blue Cross serves the Philadelphia and southeastern Pennsylvania regions (i.e. Bucks, Chester, Delaware, Montgomery, Philadelphia).
+Independence Blue Cross serves the Philadelphia and southeastern Pennsylvania regions (i.e. Bucks, Chester, Delaware, Montgomery, and Philadelphia counties).
 See if private health insurance plans from Independence are available in your ZIP code.